Takashi Nagasaki: 1980–2001: Shogakukan

 Due to his father's job, Nagasaki lived in Hiroshima from first to fourth grade.
 Nagasaki joined publisher Shogakukan as an editor in 1980.
 He worked on their manga magazines Big Comic, Weekly Shōnen Sunday, Big Comic Original and Big Comic Superior.
 In the mid-1980s, he was editor to Takao Saito on Golgo 13.
 Nagasaki is also one of the people credited for editing Rumiko Takahashi's Ranma ½.
 In July 1999, he became editor-in-chief of Big Comic Spirits and held the position until leaving Shogakukan in 2001.

 Nagasaki first met Naoki Urasawa when he was assigned to be the editor of the newly debuting manga artist.
 The two collaborate so frequently, that Nagasaki has been called Urasawa's "producer."
 However, Nagasaki said he does not call himself a producer and described his "workload" as being the same as a manga editor's.
 Although they continue to collaborate even after Nagasaki became freelance, they rarely socialize outside of work.
 It was Nagasaki who came up with the premise for Urasawa and Kazuya Kudo's Pineapple Army (1985–1988).
 Nagasaki was a co-author of Urasawa and Hokusei Katsushika's adventure series Master Keaton (1988–1994).
 It was later adapted into a television anime and original video animation series between 1998 and 2000.
 From 1994 to 2001, Nagasaki collaborated with Urasawa on the story for the thriller Monster.
 They co-wrote a companion novel titled Another Monster in 2002, and the manga was adapted into an anime in 2004.
-The duo also collaborated together from 1999 to 2007 on the story for the science fiction mystery 20th Century Boys and its sequel 21st Century Boys.
+The duo also collaborated from 1999 to 2007 on the story for the science fiction mystery 20th Century Boys and its sequel 21st Century Boys.
 The two series earned them the 2008 Seiun Award for Best Comic, and won many other awards.
 Nagasaki was also one of the scriptwriters of the three live-action film adaptations of 20th Century Boys, released between 2008 and 2009.